3 people stand beside a research poster outside the Office of Educational Opportunity Initiatives

 The Center for Global Engagement (CGE) at their Third Annual Open House, 2025 | Courtesy of the Center for Global Engagement, University of Michigan-Flint

-This project is working to investigate the origins and trajectories of five different student services centers on the UM-Flint campus–the Center for Global Engagement (CGE), the Center for Gender and Sexuality (CGS), the Intercultural Center (ICC), the Office of Educational Opportunity Initiatives (EOI), and the Student Veterans Resource Center (SVRC).
-Staff members from each of the five centers are serving as project fellows and research co-investigators.
-The SSSC fellows have assisted in the development of the research questions for the project and are leading the data collection and analyses phases.
-Each fellow is supported by a research assistant, all of whom are current or former UM-Flint students.
+The project investigated the origins and trajectories of five student services centers on the UM-Flint campus — the Center for Global Engagement (CGE), the Center for Gender and Sexuality (CGS), the Intercultural Center (ICC), the Office of Educational Opportunity Initiatives (EOI), and the Student Veterans Resource Center (SVRC).
+Each center is dedicated to a segment of the University of Michigan-Flint community with its own needs and challenges.
+Staff members from each of the five centers served as project fellows and research co-investigators.
+The SSSC fellows helped develop the project’s research questions and led data collection and analysis.
+Each fellow was supported by a research assistant, all of them current or former UM-Flint students.

 New Histories

-To understand the unique and often shared histories of student support centers at UM-Flint, each of the centers has conducted interviews with former and current faculty, staff, and students.
-Given their unique positions within the centers, SSSC fellows have also synthesized interview data with their lived experiences and knowledge as well as with records from university archives and other sources.
-This rich data is being analyzed to draw honest conclusions about the strengths and shortcomings of student support on the UM-Flint campus.
+To recover the unique histories of the student support services centers at UM-Flint, each center conducted oral history interviews with former and current faculty, staff, and students.
+SSSC fellows, drawing on their positions within the centers, synthesized interview data with their own lived experience and knowledge and also examined records from university archives and other sources.
+Because these histories had been left largely undocumented, the project uncovered a great deal about the push and pull factors that have shaped the structure of student support at UM-Flint, and the analysis of these varied forms of evidence draws honest conclusions about the strengths and shortcomings of that support.

 For the Future of the Centers